 When a DUI threatens everything, you need a lawyer who understands the science and knows how to challenge the prosecution’s case.

-Rory is Tampa Bay’s DUI defense attorney who drivers turn to when everything is on the line.
+Rory Safir is Tampa Bay’s DUI defense attorney who drivers turn to when everything is on the line.
 He is one of only six Forensic Lawyer Scientists in Florida, a designation earned through the American Chemical Society’s Chemistry and the Law Division by attorneys who complete rigorous scientific training, including advanced forensic education through Axion Labs in toxicology, pharmacology, forensic chemistry, and analytical testing methods used in DUI and drug cases.
 He also holds NHTSA-recognized, instructor-level credentials in standardized field sobriety testing and is qualified to train law enforcement and other attorneys.
 His practice focuses on challenging the government’s evidence and requiring the prosecution to meet its burden to protect your license, livelihood, and freedom.

 A DUI arrest starts a clock.
 License suspensions, court deadlines, and early decisions can have lasting consequences.
 Reaching out sooner gives you more options to protect your record, your driving privileges, and your future.
 If you’ve been arrested, the right experience and guidance early can make a meaningful difference.